-Boba, also known as bubble tea, is made of tapioca starch.
-Boba cafes here in the U.S. rely on shipments of boba pearls from Taiwan and tapioca starch from Thailand, both of which are facing shipping delays.
+Boba, known as bubble tea, is consists of tapioca starch.
+Boba cafes here in the U.S. rely on shipments of boba pearls from Taiwan and tapioca starch from Thailand.
+Both of which are facing shipping delays.